SRombauts/UEGitPlugin/README.md

 ##### Project already managed by Git

-If your project is alreay under Git (it contains a ".git" subfolder), just click on "Accept Settings".
+If your project is already under Git (it contains a ".git" subfolder), just click on "Accept Settings".
 This connect the Editor to your local Git repository ("Depot").

 ##### Project not already under Git